MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 1. Move to the directory on your system that contains the NVMe disk firmware update INF file.
 For example, type `cd .\signed-ihv-firmware\`.

 1. Verify that the disk firmware update INF contains the information for the drives you're updating.
-See the [Disk Firmware INF file](#disk-firmware-inf-sample) in this topic for an example disk firmware update INF.
+See the [Disk Firmware INF file](#disk-firmware-inf-sample) in this article for an example disk firmware update INF.

 1. Install the disk firmware update INF with the Microsoft PnP utility.
 For example, in an administrator command prompt, type `pnputil /add-driver .\StorFwUpdateIHV.inf /install`.